msiddalingaiah/Centurion/README.md

 ## Status

 Development is in progress.
-Many instructions have not been tested.
+Most 8 and 16 bit instructions are known to work.
+A few instructions do not operate correctly.

 ### Links